 - Refinance your existing mortgage: This means you will be breaking your existing mortgage for access the funds you require.
 Home Trust can finance up to 80% of the value of your property, less any existing mortgages.
 The advantage of doing this is that you will amortize the new amount over a minimum of 25 years, and you will only have one mortgage payment.
 The disadvantage is you may incur a penalty to break your existing mortgage.
 Most of the time, Home Trust will reimburse you some or all of the penalty based on the internal refinance

 - Use your Equityline® Visa (ELV): An ELV is a credit card where the credit limit is secured by the equity in your home.
 We can finance up to 80% of the value of your property, less any existing mortgages.
 The advantage of an ELV is that there are no penalties incurred as you are not required to refinance your existing mortgage.
 It is a revolving credit facility, which means as you pay it down, it will be available to you as long as you own your home.
-The minimum payment is as low as 1% of your outstanding balance, or $10, whichever is greater.
-To apply for an ELV, you will need to complete an application: ca/credit-cards/equityline-visa/apply/
+The monthly Minimum Payment is $10.00 + Interest and Fees posted on your monthly statement.
+If your balance is less than $10.00 then the full balance is the Minimum Payment.
+To apply for an ELV, you will need to complete an application here

 How do I switch my mortgage to Home Trust?

-To switch your mortgage to Home Trust, you will need to contact your mortgage broker or complete a mortgage application by visiting hometrust.ca/mortgages/mortgage-application/.
+To switch your mortgage to Home Trust, you will need to contact your mortgage broker or complete a mortgage application by visiting here.